 The Story of Shenandoah Films | An Indian-Owned Enterprise

-On this website you will discover several of the original documentary films produced by Shenandoah Film Productions in association with various Tribal, State and Federal organizations.
-Over the years, producers of other film and video content focused on the American Indian, Alaska Native and Canadian First Nations cultures sought co-distribution with our films.
-Thus began the current iteration of Shenandoah Films, a catalog of over 100 historically significant video presentations focused on the indigenous cultures of North America.
+On this website you will discover several of the original documentary films produced by Shenandoah Films, in association with Tribal Organizations, State and Federal grant programs.
 Thank you for visiting and feel free to contact us for more information.